finanalyst/raku-pod-render/Pod2HTML2.md

 ```
 sub pod2html( $pod, *%options ) is export
 ```
-# Miscellaneous
-In the contents, headers can be prefixed with their header levels in the form 1.2.4

-The default separator (.) can be changed by setting (eg to _) as :counter-separator<_>

-The header levels can be omitted by setting :no-counters

 # Why Reinvent the Wheel?
 The two original Pod rendering modules are `Pod::To::HTML2 ` (later **legacy P2HTML** ) and `Pod::To::BigPage `.
 So why rewrite the modules and create another API?
 There was an attempt to rewrite the existing modules, but the problems go deeper than a rewrite.
 The following difficulties can be found with the legacy Modules: